Corruption of the Gospel of Christ Comes by Money, Possessions, and Social Favor

 “Whoever divorces his wife and marries another commits adultery; and whoever marries her who is divorced from her husband commits adultery.”
 Luke 16:18

 The Pharisees divorced God by rejecting Jesus Christ and married themselves to another.
-In the case of the Pharisees, they had married themselves to the ways of this world and prosperity.
+In the case of the Pharisees, they had married themselves to the ways of this world’s prosperity.
 In the case of the Jewish people of today, they have married themselves to promises that will never be fulfilled without Jesus as their Christ and Lord.
 They are committing adultery with another other than Jesus Christ.
-In the case of today’s culture, they have divorced themselves from the Gospel of Jesus Christ to commit adultery with the atheistic entity that gives them what to speak, think, feel, and do.
+In the case of today’s culture, they have divorced themselves from the Gospel of Jesus Christ to commit adultery with the beast that gives them what to speak, think, feel, and do.
 This entity promises global prosperity.

 “….to you who do not hold to her teaching and have not learned Satan’s so-called deep secrets,“